infection/site/src/guide/command-line-options.md

 infection --filter=Mailer.php,Foobar.php
 ```

-This in no way restricts the initial Infection check on the overall test suite which is still executed in full to ensure all tests are passing correctly before proceeding.
+This in no way restricts the initial Infection check on the overall test suite, which is still executed in full to ensure all tests are passing correctly before proceeding.

+<p class="tip">You can check the result of the filter applied by using `infection config:list-sources --filter=<filter>`.</p>

 ### `--threads` or `-j`